 Shaburi & Kintan is made up of two separate restaurants under one roof.
 Shaburi features shabu-shabu and Kintan offers Japanese BBQ.
-Kintan has a Premium Wagyu Buffet featuring more than 50 items, priced at $54.80++ for weekday lunch and $59.80++ for dinner, weekends, and PH.
+Kintan has a Premium Wagyu Buffet featuring more than 50 items, priced at $59.80++ for weekday lunch and $67.80++ for dinner, weekends, and public holidays.
 This option entitles you to Wagyu steak and Wagyu karubi, amongst many other items.
-If you want to get extra decadent, they also offer a Seasonal Japanese Wagyu And Hokkaido Pork Buffet, priced at $89.80++ per adult.
-This entitles you to a variety of prime Japanese Wagyu, including A4 cuts, to barbecue to your heart’s content.

-Azmaya closes after midnight, which makes it a great hangout for supper.
-For a shabu shabu sesh, their Japanese Wagyu & Shabu Shabu Pork Combo goes for $85, while their premium option of the same buffet is priced at $98++.
+Azmaya is where it’s at if you want to enjoy both hotpot and yakiniku.
+For a shabu shabu sesh, their A4 Wagyu & Shabu Shabu Pork Combo goes for $68++, while their premium option of the same buffet is priced at $98++.
 Each set also comes with free-flow sashimi!